LD1878/jurospain1/about.md

 ---
 layout: page
 title: About Juro Spain
-description: English-speaking legal experts helping expats with visas, residency, and property purchases across Spain.
+description: Trusted English-speaking lawyers helping expats secure visas, residency, and property in Spain with expert guidance.
 permalink: /about/
 ---

-## Expert legal support for expats in Spain
+## Your English-Speaking Legal Partner in Spain

-Juro Spain specializes in relocation law for international families and professionals moving to Spain.
-With over 11 years of experience guiding expats through Spanish immigration, property transactions, and residency processes, we provide clear, English-first legal services nationwide.

-## What we believe in

-- **Clarity before paperwork.** We translate Spanish legal requirements into plain English roadmaps.
+Moving to Spain should be exciting, not stressful.
+At **Juro Spain**, we help English-speaking expats navigate Spanish immigration, residency, and property purchases with confidence.
+With over **11 years of experience**, our team combines legal expertise, local knowledge, and personal support to make your relocation smooth and stress-free.

+We are more than lawyers.
+We are your guide to starting a new life in Spain.

+## Why Expats Choose Juro Spain

+- **Clear guidance in English.** We explain visas, residency, and property transactions in plain English.
-- **Quality partnerships.** We work only with vetted notaries, tax advisors, and immigration specialists.
+- **Trusted local partners.** We collaborate with vetted notaries, tax advisors, and immigration specialists across Spain.
-- **Momentum.** Immigration and property timelines move fast—we keep every case on track.

-## Our services across Spain
+- **Efficient process.** We keep your case moving and handle Spanish bureaucracy so you do not have to.

-We serve expats throughout Spain with in-person support available in Barcelona, Valencia, Málaga, and Alicante through our trusted partner network.
+- **Nationwide support with local presence.** In-person assistance is available in **Barcelona, Valencia, Málaga, and Alicante** through our partner network.

+## Services for Expats in Spain

-### Immigration & residency expertise
+### Immigration and Residency
+- NIE applications
+- Golden Visa processing
-NIE applications, Golden Visa processing, Digital Nomad Visa support, non-lucrative residency, and visa renewals
+- Digital Nomad Visa support
+- Non-lucrative residency and renewals

-### Property purchase guidance
+### Property Purchase Support
+- Contract review and negotiation
+- Notary representation
+- Mortgage guidance for international buyers
-Contract reviews, notary representation, mortgage assistance for international buyers, and power of attorney services
+- Power of attorney services

-### Relocation essentials
+### Relocation Essentials
-Banking setup, empadronamiento registration, autónomo business registration, and ongoing compliance support
+- Bank account setup
+- Empadronamiento registration
+- Autónomo business registration
+- Ongoing compliance and legal support

-## How we work with you
+## How We Work With You

-1. **
+1. **Initial Consultation** – We assess your needs and explain your options in plain English.
+2. **Personalized Plan** – We create a step-by-step plan tailored to your situation.
+3. **Hands-On Support** – We handle paperwork and liaise with authorities on your behalf.
+4. **Ongoing Assistance** – We stay with you after arrival to ensure compliance and peace of mind.

+## Why Juro Spain is Different

+Unlike other law firms that work from a distance, we combine **local expertise with English-first service**.
+Our clients avoid costly mistakes, understand every step of the process, and enjoy a smooth transition to life in Spain.

+> “Juro Spain made moving to Barcelona effortless.
+Everything was explained in English and they handled all the tricky bureaucracy.” – Satisfied Client

+**Start your Spanish adventure with confidence.
+Contact us today for expert legal guidance for expats.**